Cravath, Swaine & Moore LLP logo

 Nicholas Dorsey

-Nicholas A. Dorsey is a partner in Cravath’s Corporate Department.
-His practice primarily focuses on representing corporate issuers and borrowers, and financial institutions, lenders and other parties, in public and private offerings of securities, loan transactions and other financing transactions.
+Nicholas A. Dorsey focuses his practice on representing corporate issuers and borrowers, and financial institutions, lenders and other parties, in public and private offerings of securities, loan transactions and other financing transactions.
 He also represents companies in mergers and acquisitions and regularly advises clients in connection with public disclosure and corporate matters.
-Clients regularly seek Mr. Dorsey’s counsel for the practical, commercial advice he offers with respect to their most challenging matters.
+He is Co-Head of the Venture Capital & Growth Equity Practice, where he dedicates significant time to providing commercial and strategic advice to startup, early‑stage and founder‑led companies and investors in such companies.
+Clients regularly seek his counsel for the practical, commercial advice he offers with respect to their most challenging matters.

 Rachel Skaistis